elppans/actions-for-nautilus/README.md

 greatly enhance the utility of the extension as well as allow the delivered sample configuration to work on first launch:

 * `xclip`  - a command line tool for managing the X clipboards
 * `zenity` - a Gnome UI toolkit for shell scripts
+* `baobab` - an option to "Open Disk Usage Analyzer"

 It is highly recommended to install these extra packages.